shopunosnake/API-PA-issue/README.md

 Retrieves the required product details.
 Inserts this data into the specified Google Sheet.
 Handles potential errors and edge cases.
-Below is the partial code I've been working with (with personal information removed):
+Below is the partial code I've been working with (with personal information removed)

+Despite following the documentation, I'm encountering persistent issues.